ChrisChinchilla/chrischinchilla.com/_posts/2019/2019-03-31-wtd-episode-21-on-career-growth-leadership-and-me.markdown

 ---
-title: "WTD Episode 21 - On career growth, leadership, and mentoring in Tech Writing "
+title: "WTD Episode 21 - On career growth, leadership, and mentoring in tech writing, with Becky Todd"
 kind: podcast
 created_at: 2019-03-31 00:00:00 UTC
 author: ""